DiceDB/docs/src/content/docs/commands/COMMAND.md

 ---
 title: COMMAND
-description: Documentation for the Redis command COMMAND
+description: Documentation for the DiceDB command COMMAND
 ---

-# DiceDB `COMMAND` Command Documentation

-## Overview

 The `COMMAND` command in DiceDB is a powerful introspection tool that provides detailed information about all the DiceDB commands supported by the server.
 This command can be used to retrieve metadata about commands, such as their arity, flags, first key, last key, and key step.
 It is particularly useful for clients and developers who need to understand the capabilities and constraints of the DiceDB commands available in their environment.